‘I do, I feel, I think’

 - Two hour morning blocks are taught in 3 or 4 week blocks of age appropriate subjects

 - Literacy and numeracy teaching are incorporated into these blocks

 - Learning is consolidated with recall and artistic work

 - Singing, music, painting, movement are used as learning tools not just skills

 - Children produce their own main lesson workbooks as they draw, write about and record their learning process

 - Science is introduced from observation and experience

-More information about the Lower School is also available in our Lower School Curriculum Statement which can be found on our Policies and Procedures page.
+More information about the Lower School is also available in our Lower School Curriculum Statement which can be found here.